Air Quality and Health Information

 Smart Exercise

 Maine forecasts are issued using an Air Quality Index (AQI).
 The AQI color codes identify pollution levels and include specific health messages for each category.
-If you are concerned about your health a good motto is to "Keep an eye on the AQI."
+If you are concerned about your health, a good motto is to "Keep an eye on the AQI."

-Although Maine 's bad air days are infrequent, there are still some days when air quality can be a problem for sensitive people.
-During these days you'll hear warnings to avoid strenuous or prolonged activity outdoors.
-This does NOT mean that you shouldn't exercise at all, but rather exercise smart.
+Although Maine's bad air days are infrequent, there are still some days when air quality can be a problem for sensitive people.
+During these days, you'll hear warnings to avoid strenuous or prolonged activity outdoors.
+This does NOT mean that you shouldn't exercise at all but rather exercise smart.

 Change the time of the day:

 • Ozone is a photochemical pollutant, which means it needs strong sunlight to form from other pollutants in the air.
 Ozone can be a problem during the summer months in Maine and peaks during the afternoon and early evening hours.
-So you could reduce your exposure to high ozone by exercising in the morning.
+You could reduce your exposure to high ozone by exercising in the morning.

 Change your location: